MolCrystalFlow: Molecular Crystal Structure Prediction via Flow Matching: Results

 We first compare structure matching rates across site tolerances ranging from 0.5 to 1.2.
 Site tolerance is the maximum allowed positional difference between atoms when deciding whether two crystal structures are considered equivalent~\cite{ong_python_2013}.
 For each test compound, 10 samples are generated, and a prediction is deemed successful if at least one sample matches the corresponding ground-truth structure.
 This multi-sample evaluation is well motivated, as molecular crystals frequently exhibit polymorphism.
 MolCrystalFlow substantially outperforms MOFFlow and Genarris-3 for directly generated structures across all site tolerances (Figure~\ref{fig:benchmark}a).
-For optimized structures, Genarris-3 achieves higher matching rates under stricter site tolerances, whereas MolCrystalFlow performs better at looser tolerances (Figure~\ref{fig:benchmark}b).
+For rigid-press optimized structures, both Genarris-3 and MolCrystalFlow outperform MOFFlow.
+Genarris-3 achieves higher matching rates under stricter site tolerances, whereas MolCrystalFlow performs better at looser tolerances for both rigid-press and UMA-OMC optimized structures (Figure~\ref{fig:benchmark}b).
+It should be noted that rigid-press improves performance at stricter stol values while decreasing performance at higher stol for MolCrystalFlow.
 This trend persists when increasing the number of samples up to 200 (Figure~\ref{fig:effect_n_samples}b,c).
-Beyond structure matching, MolCrystalFlow also demonstrates accurate lattice volume prediction.
+In addition, MolCrystalFlow demonstrates accurate lattice volume prediction.
 Across lattice volumes in the range between 200 and 1600 \AA$^3$, the relative mean absolute deviation (RMAD) for all structures of ten samples is 3.86$\pm$0.07\% (Figure~\ref{fig:benchmark}b).
 As a comparison, MOFFlow exhibits substantially larger lattice volume deviations of 18.8$\pm$0.6\%, and Genarris-3 shows deviations of 59.0$\pm$0.35\% for directly generated and 10.7$\pm$0.20\% after rigid-press optimization.
 Per-structure lattice volume deviation for MolCrystalFlow is detailed in Figure~\ref{fig:per_structure_lattice_dev}.